 To identify the anatomic location, the examiner considers questions such as

-Specific parts of the nervous system to be considered include the cerebral cortex, subcortical white matter, basal ganglia, thalamus, cerebellum, brain stem, spinal cord, brachial or pelvic plexus, peripheral nerves, neuromuscular junction, and muscle.
+Specific parts of the nervous system to be considered include the cerebral cortex, subcortical white matter, basal ganglia, thalamus, cerebellum, brain stem, spinal cord, brachial or lumbosacral plexus, peripheral nerves, neuromuscular junction, and muscle.

 Once the location of the lesion is identified, categories of pathophysiologic causes are considered; they include